Monopole Superconductivity in Magnetically Doped Cd$_3$As$_2$

-We saw for an example proximitized pairing in the $B_u$ representation that the total winding number of the pairing phase over an entire Chern number $C$ Fermi pocket is an observable topological invariant $\nu_{tot} = 2q_p = 2C$.
+\textit{Discussion.} In magnetically doped Cd$_3$As$_2$, the topological Fermi pockets allow for the potential realization of monopole superconductivity.
+We saw for example pairing in the $B_u$ representation that the total winding number of the pairing phase over an entire Chern number $C$ Fermi pocket is an observable topological invariant $\nu_{tot} = 2q_p = 2C$.
 As the chemical potential, and hence the Chern number of the Fermi pocket, varies, the low energy superconducting pairing order goes through topological transitions where the phase windings at certain gap nodes reverse, as in the $C=1$ case compared to the topologically trivial case shown in Figs. \ref{fig:mu002phase} and \ref{fig:mu0035phase} respectively, or where more gap nodes or higher phase winding numbers emerge, as in the $C=2$ case compared to $C=1$ in Figs. \ref{fig:mu0phase} and \ref{fig:mu002phase}.
-In each case, the exact gap function structure can differ for different proximitized pairings but is constrained by the total phase winding.
-Varying the proximitized pairing itself for fixed $C$ similarly allows for different phase winding patterns subject to the fixed $\nu_{tot}$ constraint, as in the example pairings from each remaining allowed irrep of the $C_{4h}$ point group shown in Fig. \ref{fig:IrrepPhase}.
+In each case, the specific gap function structure can differ for different pairings but is constrained by the total phase winding.
+Varying the pairing itself for fixed $C$ similarly allows for different phase winding patterns subject to the fixed $\nu_{tot}$ constraint, as in the example pairings from each remaining allowed irrep of the $C_{4h}$ point group shown in Fig. \ref{fig:IrrepPhase}.
+Pairings in the same topological class with distinct nodal structures, such as the $A_u$ and $B_u$ pairings of Figs. \ref{fig:mu0_g13} and \ref{fig:mu0phase}, can potentially be distinguished by heat capacity measurements.
 Further information about the pairings in the different irreps can be found in S. M. Sec.
-V, including phase winding patterns for $C=0$ and $C=1$ Fermi pockets.
+IV, including phase winding patterns for $C=0$ and $C=1$ Fermi pockets.

-For monopole superconductivity with pair charge $q_p$, the gap function at low energy is characterized by $l \geq q_p$ angular momentum channels, a feature of monopole harmonic symmetry.
+For monopole superconductivity with pair charge $q_p$, the gap function is characterized by $l \geq q_p$ angular momentum channels, a characteristic of monopole harmonic symmetry.
 As a result, an interesting direction for future work is to consider a suitable Weyl semimetal with six-fold rotational symmetry protecting Weyl nodes with topological charge $3$ \cite{Fang2012}.
-Such a system could potentially be realized by magnetically doping a Dirac semimetal with cubic Dirac nodes, such as the $A$Mo$X_3$ ($A=$ Na, K, Rb, In, Tl; $X=$ S, Se, Te) candidate materials \cite{Liu2017, Lv2021}.
-Pairing between Fermi pockets with Chern numbers $\pm 3$ in such a system would in principle lead to the monopole equivalent of $f$-wave pairing as the lowest allowed partial wave channel.
+This type of system could potentially be realized by magnetically doping a Dirac semi-metal with cubic Dirac nodes, such as the candidate materials $A$ Mo$X_3$ ($A=$ Na, K, Rb, In, Tl; $X=$ S, Se, Te] \cite{Liu2017, Lv2021}.
+Pairing between Fermi pockets with Chern numbers $\pm 3$ in such a system would in principle lead to the monopole analog of $f$-wave pairing as the lowest allowed partial wave channel.